mishlawi/CheapShop/README.md

 # CheapShop

-In REST folder, run `bash deploy.sh` to deploy a container for mysql, one for the api and one fro the scrapers (auchan and pingo doce).
+In REST folder, run `bash deploy.sh` to deploy a container for mysql, one for the api and one for the scrapers (auchan and pingo doce).

 To connect to mysql database from your machine, use host `localhost`, port `3300`, username `root` and password `root`.

 You can connect to the API from your machine using `localhost:8080`.

+For now, scrapers run every minute from the moment the container is up (don't worry, they are only pushing dummy data to the db, not making actual scraping).